Vocational training: Definitions, careers and examples

 Many vocational training programmes combine various approaches to teaching and learning.
 One common type of mixed programme is a college course that requires students to undertake some classroom-based learning alongside work placements.
 The idea behind this is that you gain an understanding of the basic theoretical concepts in a classroom setting before learning how to apply them in practice in a workplace setting.

 Please note that none of the companies, institutions or organisations mentioned in this article are affiliated with Indeed.
 This article is based on information available at the time of writing, which may change at any time.
 Indeed does not guarantee that this information is always up-to-date.
 Please seek out a local resource for the latest on this topic.

 Explore more articles

-- How to engage stakeholders (with tips and benefits)
+- How to become an academic researcher (with tips and skills)

 - Jobs in Spain for UK citizens (with steps and tips)

 - 13 art history careers (with salary info and duties)

 - Transport supervisor job duties, skills and work environment